Mariam Fauzat Wangadya

-Mariam Fauzat Wangadya (also known as Mariam Mutonyi Wangadya or Margaret Wangadya) is a Ugandan lawyer and advocate for civil, political, and child rights, Wangadya is the chairperson of the Uganda Human Rights Commission.
-She is also a member of the East African Law Society, theUganda Law Society, the International Bar Association and the Uganda Women Lawyers Association (FIDA Uganda).
+Mariam Fauzat Wangadya (also known as Mariam Mutonyi Wangadya or Margaret Wangadya) is a Ugandan lawyer and advocate for civil, political, and children's rights.
+Wangadya is the chairperson of the Uganda Human Rights Commission.
+She is also a member of the East African Law Society, the Uganda Law Society, the International Bar Association and the Uganda Women Lawyers Association (FIDA Uganda).

 Biography

 Early life and education

 Wangadya was born in Bulambuli district to two retired teachers and has five siblings.

 She completed her Ordinary Level education at Ngora High School and her Advanced Level education at Kibuli Secondary School.
 She graduated with a Bachelor of Laws from Makerere University and a diploma in Legal Practice from the Law Development Center.
 After receiving her Certificate of Admission and Enrollment as an Advocate of the High Court of Uganda. she also obtained a master's degree in Public Administration and Management in Uganda.